-Nolo.
+- Nolo.
 Look in Nolo's lawyer directory or fill out Nolo's form for a free case evaluation by a workers' comp attorney.
-Most workers' comp lawyers offer free, no-obligation consultations with new clients, so don't be afraid to shop around.
+Most workers' comp lawyers offer free, no-obligation consultations with potential clients, so don't be afraid to shop around.

-Legal aid.
-If you're having trouble finding an attorney to take your case for one of the above reasons, contact the legal aid organization in your area.
-A few legal aid agencies have attorneys who handle workers' compensation issues, and those that don't can often provide you with information and guidance to help you proceed on your own.
-In addition, some legal aid organizations offer occasional "injured worker" clinics where you can speak for free with volunteer attorneys or paralegals.
-While they won't be able to represent you, they can provide you with legal advice specifically tailored to your situation.
+- Legal aid.
+If you're still having trouble finding an attorney to take your case, try contacting the legal aid organization in your area.
+A few legal aid agencies or similar nonprofits have attorneys who handle workers' compensation issues, and those that don't can often provide you with information and guidance to help you proceed on your own.
+In addition, some legal aid organizations offer "injured worker" clinics where you can speak for free with volunteer attorneys or paralegals.

-Law schools.
+- Law schools.
 Your local law school could be a resource as well.
-Many schools offer legal clinics which provide their students with real-world experience under the supervision of seasoned attorneys.
-Some law schools, including Boalt (U.C.
-Berkeley), U.C.
-Hastings, and Santa Clara, have developed workers' rights clinics where poor individuals can get free assistance with their workers' comp claims.
+Many schools offer legal clinics that provide their students with real-world experience under the supervision of seasoned attorneys.
+And some schools have developed workers' rights clinics where poor individuals can get free assistance with their workers' comp claims.